daegalus/csrd/content.en/02-creating-your-character/01-type.md

 * Mastery With Defense
 * Parry

-{{< hint info >}}
+> [!NOTE]
-Remember that at higher tiers, you can choose special abilities from lower tiers.
+> Remember that at higher tiers, you can choose special abilities from lower tiers.
 This is sometimes the best way to ensure that you have exactly the character you want.
 This is particularly true with abilities that grant skills, which can usually be taken multiple times.
-{{< /hint >}}

 -----